VTech DS6621-2 Review

 |Redial||Last 10 Numbers||Last 10 Numbers||Yes||Last 10 Numbers||Last 10 Numbers|

 |HD Audio w/ equalizer||Yes||Yes||No||No||No|

 While this phone doesn't have the most expansive set of features, it still has all the most important ones and even a few of the fancier ones, like being able to link to a smartphone.
 This VTech cordless phone also retails at a very reasonable price, given its top-tier set of results.

-First and foremost, we evaluated and scored the sound quality of each product, which accounts for 30% of the final score for each product.
+First and foremost, we evaluated and scored the sound quality of each product.
 We compared results by recording messages with each phone and having a panel of judges rate them, as well as by using each of these phones normally and aggregating our opinions.
-The DS6621-2 did very well, earning an 8 out of 10.
+The DS6621-2 did very well.

 Conversations transmitted by the DS6621-2 came across loud and clear, though they did seem a bit on the quieter side.
 You can easily hear what the other person is saying and there isn't any extraneous buzzing or static or significant voice distortion.

 Next, we moved on to comparing and ranking the range of each phone, pushing them to their limits to see just how far they would transmit.
-This accounts for 25% of each product's final score, with the DS6621-2 performing exceptionally well, earning a 9 out of 10 for its impressive transmitting abilities.
+The transmitting capability of the DS6621-2 is exceptional.

 The range did drop significantly in the obstructed version of this test, as expected, but still had a better performance in our tests than the competitors.
 We were easily able to comprehend conversations even with approximately 390' and multiple walls separating the DS6621-2 from its base station.